View on GitHub

 Delft-FEWS (Flood Early Warning System)

-In addition, FEWS has the ability to run scripts from command line, which, among other purposes, means that FEWS can even integrate with, say, any hydrological model—by creating input data, running the model (via command), importing the resulting model output and providing alerts should any threshold be met.
+In addition, FEWS has the ability to run scripts from command line, which, among other purposes, means that FEWS can even integrate with, say, any hydrological model by creating input data, running the model, importing the resulting model output and providing alerts should any threshold be met.

 ORMGP-FEWS

-The “ORMGP-FEWS” system is used to organize data collected from a variety of sources (international, federal, provincial and municipal agencies, academia and private organizations) and consolidates them to a single spatially-distributed, temporally-aggregated data product we offer to our partners and utilized internally.
+The “ORMGP-FEWS” system is used to organize data collected from a variety of sources (international, federal, provincial and municipal agencies, academia and private organizations) and consolidates these data to a single spatially-distributed, temporally-aggregated data product that we offer to our partners and utilize internally.

 End Product

-In support of our mapping, waterbalance and partners, we maintain two long-term climatological datasets updated nightly: at a daily timescale since 1901, and a 6-hourly dataset since 2002.
-The data, infilled and distributed at a 10km² resolution across our jurisdiction, include:
+The ORMGP maintains two long-term climatological datasets that are updated nightly: one at a daily timescale since 1901, and the second at a 6-hourly dataset since 2002.
+The data, interpolated, infilled and distributed at a 10 km² spatial resolution across our jurisdiction, include:

 1. Rainfall